Survival Rates for Bone Cancer

 All SEER stages combined |

 Some types of bone cancer are so rare that it can be hard to get accurate survival rates.
-If you have a type of bone cancer not listed here and you'd like to know more about your prognosis (outlook), talk to your health care team to learn more.
+Talk to your cancer care team if you have a type of bone cancer not listed here and would like to know more about your prognosis (outlook).

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.